Antônio Carlos Zago: Fortaleza

 On 20 August 2017, Zago was announced the new coach of Fortaleza.
 He helped the side return to Série B after an eight-year absence, but announced his departure on 26 October.

 Juventude return

 On 26 October 2017, shortly after achieving promotion with Fortaleza, Juventude announced the return of Zago as their manager.
 He was sacked on 22 February, after being eliminated in the Copa do Brasil.

 Red Bull Brasil / Bragantino

 On 5 September 2018, Zago was appointed manager of Red Bull Brasil for the 2019 Campeonato Paulista.
 Ahead of the 2019 Série B, as Bragantino was bought by Red Bull, he became their manager, and led the side to promotion as champions.

 Kashima Antlers

 On 2 January 2020, Zago was announced as manager of Kashima Antlers.
 He was sacked on 14 April 2021, after a poor run of form.

 Bolívar

 On 14 July 2021, Zago was announced as manager of Club Bolívar, months after the club was announced as partner of the City Football Group.
 On 12 November 2022, after winning the 2022 Apertura with the club, he left.

+Coritiba

+On 22 April 2023, Zago returned to Brazil and its top tier, after being named in charge of Coritiba.
+He was sacked on 27 June, after no wins in 11 matches.

+Bolivia national team

+On 31 October 2023, Zago was officially announced as Bolivia national football team new head coach, replacing the sacked Gustavo Costas.
+The following 18 July, after a poor performance in the 2024 Copa América, he was sacked.

+The Strongest

+On 12 January 2025, Zago returned to Bolivia after being named manager of The Strongest.

+Botafogo-PB

+On 7 April 2025, Zago was announced as head coach of Botafogo-PB back in his home country.
+On 12 May, after just six matches, he was sacked.